 Cool and store the baked beans in an airtight container in the refrigerator for up to 5 days.
 Or remove the air and keep in the freezer for 3 months.

-The easiest way to reheat the beans is to use the microwave, but you can also gently warm them up on the stove or in the oven.
+The easiest and most straightforward method for reheating the beans is to microwave them, but you can also gently warm them on the stove or in the oven.